Introduction to Modbus

 2. Controller/monitor to many smart devices from the same vendor – Like the first application, this is very easy to implement.
 The variations in the protocol are generally not a problem.

-3. Remote monitoring of information from a smart device – Since the Modbus protocol is modem-friendly and has no watchdog timers, implementing remote data collection is very easy.
+3. Remote monitoring of information from a smart device – Since the Modbus protocol is modem-friendly.

 What is Modbus ID